Coolshanlan/HighlightTranslator/README.md

-# Highlight Translate
+# :books: Highlight Translate :books:
 Highlight Translator can help you quickly translate, just highlight, copy or screenshot the content you want to translate anywhere on your computer (ex. pdf, ppt, etc.), and it will automatically display the translation results to you

-**Only support in Windows, might add linux version in the future.**
+:warning: **Only support in Windows, might add linux version in the future.**

 **I will restructure my code lately**